 Those are the only four poses I knew before I began yoga in February 2017.
 Like many yogis, I NEVER expected to take a class and stick with it.
 I am an athlete.
 I am a runner.
 I like high-intensity workouts and competition.
 I was intimated to take yoga because I couldn’t touch my toes.
 In my mind, yoga was NOT for me.

 In February of 2017, I had been going through an emotional time, looking for answers and direction.
 I had been interviewing for another job which would have meant selling our house, relocating, and finding a new job for my husband.

-It was “Bring a Friend Week” and the aide in my classroom invited me to take a class with her.
+It was “Bring a Friend Week” at Evolution Power Yoga and the aide in my classroom at work invited me to take a class with her.
 She knew a little about my struggles (it was hard not to cry at times about it).
-I figured I would take it that week and be done.
+I figured I would try it that week and be done.
 I hated feeling inferior at workout places.
 Like I mentioned before, I knew four poses before starting yoga.

 If it weren’t for yoga, my mental mindset and body would have been overtaken by anxiety, fear, and stress.
 I started with an unlimited month, which turned into a year of practicing.
 The varying levels, ages, and athletic abilities has kept me coming back.
 The only judgment in yoga is the judgment you put on yourself.

 In case you were wondering, I never did end up getting that job I had been interviewing for.
 And you know what?
 I am PERFECTLY happy and know I’m where I’m meant to be.

 Yoga taught me to let go of control and let life happen FOR me.